Are you looking for a plan where you can get away from the hustle and bustle of the crowds and truly feel Kyoto’s relaxing atmosphere?

 It can get incredibly crowded during the cherry blossom and autumn foliage seasons, so I highly recommend starting your day early.

+This is a restaurant where Kyoto-like atmosphere can be seen here and there.
 With 400 years of history, this restaurant is a locals’ favorite and is particularly famous for its breakfast with porridge and eggs.

 With delicate flavors that bring out the best of the ingredients and seasonal Kyoto vegetables, you will feel the food culture that is deeply rooted in Kyoto.